aprosail/wrap/README.md

 This package provides a chain style programming syntax to make your code clean and tidy, especially with so many single child widgets.
-Talk is cheap, you can read the following code examples to feel it.

 ## How to use